Weight Watchers sees growth in slimming men

 Men historically have accounted for less than 10 percent of Weight Watchers' business and the company last year signed up former NBA star Charles Barkley as its first male spokesman in a bid to drive that higher.

-When asked by Reuters Insider if men could one day account for half of its members, he said: "I'd like to think that that was a possibility one day, but I think it's going to take us a little while to get there."

-Rivals in the roughly $61 billion U.S. weight management industry also are keen to add male customers.

-Nutrisystem Inc, whose pitchmen include legendary football player Terry Bradshaw, aggressively markets to men on sports channels and other mainstream media.
+Rival Nutrisystem Inc (NTRI.O), whose pitchmen include legendary football player Terry Bradshaw, aggressively markets to men on sports channels and other mainstream media.

-Elsewhere, Nestlé S.A.'s Jenny Craig weight-loss system offers a program called Jenny for Men.

 Roughly two-thirds of adults in the United States are overweight or obese.
-Increasing affluence in developing countries is contributing to global obesity.
+Excess body weight contributes to cardiovascular disease, diabetes and other costly chronic diseases.

 Public health officials have warned that obesity is fast replacing tobacco as the single most important preventable cause of costly chronic diseases like heart disease, diabetes and cancer.